 See this documentation page for some common formatting options for numeric fields.

 Comparison Menu Options

 Show Comparison enables you to use a second field to add comparison information to your single value visualization.
 In general, the comparison value uses the next field that would be displayed as the single value visualization.
 If there is no other field in the first row to compare with, a field in the next row will be used for comparison.
 You can affect which field is displayed by changing the order of fields or choosing Hide from Visualization for fields that you want to skip.

-Style specifies how the comparison field is used in the single value visualization.
+Value Labels specifies how the comparison field is used in the single value visualization.
 The following options are available:

 Show as Value - The value of the comparison field is displayed at the bottom.

 Show as Change - The value of the comparison field is displayed at the bottom.
 If the value is negative, a triangle points downwards.
 If the value is positive, the triangle points upward.
 By default, a negative number is displayed in red with a red triangle and a positive number is displayed in green with a green triangle.
-These colors can be changed using the Positive Numbers Are Bad field.
+These colors can be changed using the Positive Values Are Bad field.
 Looker does not automatically calculate any rate of change when you use this option; it just uses the raw value you provide.
 Therefore, you must choose a field or create a table calculation to provide the value.